cokelaer/damona/README.rst

 **Damona** is pretty new but here is short roadmap

+* DAMONA_PATH is unset is in home otherwise could be anywhere. can be set in the .config file
 * check the md5 of the downloaded file so as to avoid overwritten existing name
 * do we store all images in the damona/images or do we store them in individual environement (with possbile duplicates).
 * remove the build and develop command most probably.
 The develop that builds a registry could be reaplce by a simple python code that builds the registry on the fly. the registry.yaml may not be required after all.
 Could be a simple registry.txt file name and version are included in the name.
 * ability to download any image from internet if user provide the name and version to cope with different naming conventions;
 * remove registry from recipes if possible and put metadata inside the singularity.
 If not found, a registry is required